zacharylayne/ConstTypeArgs/CONTRIBUTING.md

 ## Requesting Features
 We welcome feature requests!
 If you have an idea for a feature, please:

-1. **Search Existing Discussions:** Search the [discussions](https://github.com/zacharylayne/ConstTypeArgs/discussions) to make sure your feature hasn’t already been requested.
+1. **Search Existing Discussions:** Search the [discussions](https://github.com/zacharylayne/ConstTypeArgs/discussions) to make sure your feature hasnâ€™t already been requested.

-1. **Submit a New Feature Request:** If your feature doesn’t exist, open a new discussion.
+1. **Submit a New Feature Request:** If your feature doesnâ€™t exist, open a new discussion.
 Describe the feature, its use case, and why you think it would benefit the project.

 ## Documentation Improvements

 We highly value documentation contributions.
-Here’s how you can help:
+Hereâ€™s how you can help:

 * Update DocFX documentation site.
 * Improve READMEs.
 If you find the README lacking in any way, please submit a pull request with your improvements.